Not to worry, in this article, we’ll be giving you vital tips on how to eliminate musty odor from finished and unfinished basements.

 Lower the humidity level to hinder mold growth

-Another way to remove mold and its bad odor from your basement are to reduce the humidity levels.
+Another way to remove mold and its bad odor from your basement is to reduce the humidity levels.
 Keeping it below 50% is highly recommended for the best results.

 Keep in mind that the basement will be cooler than the upper sections of the home during the summer because of its sub-surface position.
 This could be a problem since warm air from the upper floors will move down into the basement.